Choose a program

 Doctoral programs prepare nurse scholars who generate, expand and disseminate nursing knowledge.
 They assume roles in practice, research and education as advanced clinicians, administrators, educators, researchers or policymakers.

 Nursing is a profession in which your education, knowledge, skills and experiences provide career flexibility and variety and can offer continued advancement and growth.

-Nursing is the largest health-care occupation and one of 10 occupations projected to have the largest numbers of new jobs annually through 2010.
+Nursing is the largest health care occupation and one of the top occupations projected to have the largest numbers of new jobs through 2022, according to the Department of Labor.
 Opportunities should be excellent for nurses with advanced education and training.

 Some states report current and projected shortages of nurses, primarily due to an aging workforce and recent declines in nursing school enrollments.

 Faster than average growth also will be driven by technological advances in patient care, which permit nurses to treat more medical problems, and an increasing emphasis on preventive care.
 In addition, the number of older people, who are much more likely than younger people to need nursing care, is projected to grow rapidly.

 As nursing positions expand beyond the traditional hospital nursing roles, nurses have increased options and flexibility.
 In today's integrated health care networks, nurses may rotate among employment settings.

 Facilities or areas in which nurses typically are employed include: